I believe so. Example: The CHOIR sounded heavenly. It would be a noun then.

 It might be, rarely, as in sounded vowels as opposed to silent ones.The word sounded is the past tense and past participle of the verb to sound, and these participles are often used as adjectives.

-Groupings of several pitches sounded simultaneously are referred to as a?
+Groupings of several pitches sounded simultaneously is called what?